 Now, let’s talk about the order of the ceremony.
 Traditionally, an elopement wedding ceremony consists of four main parts: The Walk Down the Aisle, The Vow Exchange, The Ring Exchange, and The First Kiss and Pronouncement.
 Rest assured that all the essential and fun elements are included, so you won’t miss a beat.

-Here is the order of ceremony we use:
+Here’s the typical order of the ceremony we follow:

-This is the place where family or friends present the couple or just bride to be wed.
+The Presentation: This is the moment where family or friends present the couple, or just the bride, to be wed.

-And now the moment everyone’s been waiting for, your first kiss as a married couple.
+The Kiss: And finally, the moment everyone has been waiting for – your first kiss as a married couple.

 At Elope in Austin, we strive to make your ceremony short, sweet, and sensational, ensuring that it captures the essence of your love and creates cherished memories.
 If you’re considering writing your own vows, we provide a guide and an example to help you in the process.